apslying/SchedulingLab/README.md

 # SchedulingLab
 Simulation of an OS process scheduler

-There are two .py files, Scheduler.py and Process.py.
+There are two .py files (Scheduler.py and Process.py), and one text file (random-numbers.txt)

-*Process.py simply defines a class called "process".
+Process.py simply defines a class called "process".
-*Scheduler.py is the program
+Scheduler.py is the program
+random-numbers.txt is a list of random numbers

 To run program, type:
 python3 Scheduler.py <input-filename>